nicrci/int_marriage_div/README.md

 | 2000s       | Statistics and policies: In 2005, a survey on the living conditions of foreign and mainland Chinese spouses was conducted, covering those in Taiwan from 1986 to 2003. <br> As of late 2006, there were approximately 80,221 female spouses from Southeast Asia, accounting for 9.3% of all marriages. <br> Establishment of the National Immigration Agency and policy reforms: In 2007, the National Immigration Agency was established as the central authority for new immigrants, strengthening management and support policies for foreign spouses, such as setting up a consultation hotline. <br> In 2009, the Ma Ying-jeou administration shortened the required residency period for mainland Chinese spouses to obtain ID cards from 8 years to 6 years. |
 | 2014-2023   | 2015: Implementation of overseas interview policy, requiring couples involving nationals from specific countries to complete an interview at a foreign mission after marriage registration before the foreign spouse can obtain a visa to Taiwan. <br> 2016: Amendment to the Nationality Act exempted those with exceptional contributions from renouncing their original nationality when naturalizing. <br> Around 50 high-level professionals, including soccer coaches, have naturalized under this provision. <br> Nationality Act amendment allowed applicants to delay renunciation of original nationality until after naturalization approval, preventing them from becoming stateless if rejected. <br> 2017: The Ministry of Interior requested local governments to identify individuals with exceptional contributions interested in naturalization. <br> Streamlined naturalization process, taking approximately 10 days to complete. <br> 2018: Foreign spouses no longer required to provide financial proof for naturalization applications.
 Divorced or widowed applicants granted same 3-year residency requirement as foreign spouses, without financial thresholds. <br> 2019: While Taiwan legalized same-sex marriage, cross-national same-sex couples faced challenges in marriage registration due to legal inconsistencies. <br> January 2023: New interpretation removed some barriers for cross-national same-sex marriages, allowing Taiwanese citizens to register marriages with same-sex foreign partners (including Hong Kong and Macau residents but excluding mainland Chinese), regardless of their home country's stance on same-sex marriage. <br> March 2023: Revision of overseas interview guidelines removed obstacles, facilitating marriage registration for cross-national same-sex couples in Taiwan. |

+### B. Taiwan's Entry and Exit Regulations and Changes from 2021 to 2023

+Year	Category	Regulation Details
+2021	Entry Regulations	- Starting from March 19, 2020: 14-day home quarantine required for all entrants.<br>- Starting from December 1, 2020: Negative COVID-19 nucleic acid test report and proof of quarantine accommodation required.<br>- Starting from May 4, 2021: Travelers from high-risk countries (e.g., India, Brazil) must stay in centralized quarantine facilities and undergo testing.<br>- Starting from June 27, 2021: All entrants must stay in quarantine hotels or centralized quarantine facilities and use quarantine taxis to reach the location.
+2021	Exit Regulations	- All global destinations under "Red Alert," advising against non-essential travel abroad.
+2021	Foreign Nationals Entry	- Starting from July 26, 2021: Foreign nationals without valid residence permits are temporarily banned from entering Taiwan, except for humanitarian considerations.
+2021	Flight Operations	- Some airlines resumed partial international flights, including China Airlines, EVA Air, and Cathay Pacific.
+2022	Entry Regulations	- Starting from September 29, 2022: Quarantine period adjusted to 3 days of home quarantine followed by 4 days of self-health management.<br>- Starting from August 15, 2022: Requirement for a negative COVID-19 PCR report within 2 days before boarding lifted.
+2022	Border Control Measures	- Expected implementation from October 13, 2022: New 0+7 policy introduced, replacing home quarantine with 7 days of self-health management.<br>- From October 13, 2022: Borders will reopen, lifting the group travel ban and entry quota.<br>- Requirement for deep throat saliva PCR testing on arrival canceled, replaced by distributing 4 rapid test kits.
+2022	International Travel & Vaccine Quarantine-Free Regulations	- Japan: From October 11, 2022, short-term visa-free travel and individual tourism reopened.<br>- South Korea: From September 26, 2022, outdoor mask mandates lifted.<br>- Europe: Most countries fully reopened, no quarantine required for travelers with two doses of recognized vaccines.<br>- Canada: From October 1, 2022, all COVID-19 entry restrictions lifted.<br>- Australia: From July 6, 2022, international travelers no longer need to provide proof of vaccination.<br>- New Zealand: From September 12, 2022, no proof of vaccination required.<br>- Thailand: From October 1, 2022, all entry restrictions lifted.<br>- Vietnam: From May 15, 2022, no negative SARS-CoV-2 test certificate required.
+2022	Exit Regulations	- Continued advice against non-essential travel abroad.
+2022	Foreign Nationals Entry	- Strict border control measures continued, with foreign nationals without valid residence permits temporarily banned from entering Taiwan.
+2022	Flight Operations	- Some airlines resumed flights, including Singapore Airlines restoring flights to Taiwan.
+2023	Entry Regulations	- Starting from February 7, 2023: Requirement for saliva PCR testing for arrivals from China and 48-hour rapid test proof canceled.<br>- Starting from October 13, 2023: "0+7" entry policy implemented, replacing home quarantine with 7 days of self-health management.
+2023	Exit Regulations	- Visa-free entry restored, and the group travel restriction lifted.
+2023	Foreign Nationals Entry	- Foreign nationals must bear the cost of COVID-19 treatment if diagnosed.
+2023	Flight Operations	- Quarantine taxi services continued, but asymptomatic travelers could choose public transportation.

+These regulations reflect Taiwan's measures to cope with the COVID-19 pandemic from 2021 to 2023, with adjustments and relaxations made in response to the global pandemic situation.
+These changes not only impacted daily life for the general public but also had significant implications for international students and workers.

+### C. Naturalization Process for Foreign Spouses in Taiwan

+#### Marriage-Based Citizenship Process in Taiwan
+Register Marriage

+Complete the marriage registration at the local Household Registration Office to establish a legal marital relationship.
+Apply for a Residency Visa

+Foreign spouses can apply for a long-term residency visa for family reunion purposes.
+Apply for a Foreign Resident Certificate

+After legally residing in Taiwan and meeting the residency qualifications, apply at the local service stations of the National Immigration Agency.
+Legal Residence of 3 Years

+After legally residing for at least 183 days each year, one can apply for naturalization at the Household Registration Office.
+Apply for Naturalization Proof and Renounce Original Nationality

+Before applying for naturalization, one must first apply to renounce their original nationality.
+Apply for a Taiwan Residency Card

+After successful naturalization, apply for a Taiwan area residency card.
+Apply for a Settlement Certificate

+After meeting certain conditions such as residing continuously for 1 year, or residing for 2 years with at least 270 days each year, one can apply for a settlement certificate.
+Household Registration and National ID

+With a settlement certificate, proceed to register a new household at the Household Registration Office and apply for a national ID card.
+Naturalization Process for Foreign Spouses in Taiwan Step-by-Step Overview:

+#### Marriage Registration:

+First, complete the marriage registration at the local Household Registration Office to establish a legal marital relationship.
+Apply for a Residency Visa:

+Foreign spouses can apply for a long-term residency visa for family reunion purposes.
+Apply for a Foreign Resident Certificate:

+After legally residing in Taiwan and meeting the residency qualifications, apply at the local service stations of the National Immigration Agency.
+Legal Residence of 3 Years:

+After legally residing for at least 183 days each year, one can apply for naturalization at the Household Registration Office.
+Apply for Naturalization Proof and Renounce Original Nationality:

+Before applying for naturalization, one must first apply to renounce their original nationality.
+Apply for a Taiwan Residency Card:

+After successful naturalization, apply for a Taiwan area residency card.
+Apply for a Settlement Certificate:

+After meeting certain conditions such as residing continuously for 1 year, or residing for 2 years with at least 270 days each year, one can apply for a settlement certificate.
+Household Registration and National ID:

+With a settlement certificate, proceed to register a new household at the Household Registration Office and apply for a national ID card.